The Productivity Killer: Why Japan’s “Do You Have a Minute?” Is the Most Disruptive Question in Office History

 This is the personal booth of CondeHouse Tokyo office, for people who want to focus.

-Today, I have a good solution for you.
-The above images are of our Tokyo office.
-My favorite part is its diversity: you can be alone and absorb yourself in something in the semi-private areas with some partitions; you can communicate closely with colleagues in the other areas when feeling lonely to death.
-The problem is the headquarters office where I’m working is a typical Japanese office, totally different from the Tokyo office.
+The images above are of our Tokyo office.
+My favorite part is its diversity.
+You can be alone and deeply absorb yourself in something in the semi-private, partitioned areas.
+Conversely, you can communicate closely with colleagues in the open areas when you’re feeling lonely to death.
+This flexible design allows the individual to choose the right setting for their task and emotional state.
+This, I sincerely hope, will be the new standard for Japanese offices.

 A corporate logo, the letters of C and H are combined to look like a tree in a circle